Skip to main content

 Factors That Determine the Ideal Number of Items

 The magic formula for wedding registry tips starts with basic math that (hopefully) won't trigger any high school algebra flashbacks.
-Take your guest count and multiply by two or three.
+To figure out how many items should be on your wedding registry, take your guest count and multiply by two or three.
 That's your approximate target number of registry items.

 Consider your guest demographics as well.
 Young friends on entry-level salaries need different options than your parents' country club crew.
 A good registry accommodates everyone from your broke college roommate to your generous grandmother who considers anything under $200 insufficiently celebratory.